sodadata/docs/soda-cloud/soda-cloud-architecture.md

 ![scan-with-cloud](/assets/images/scan-with-cloud.png){:height="350px" width="350px"}

-You can use monitors to automatically [detect anomalies]({% link soda-cloud/anomaly-detection.md %}) and [changes to a dataset's schema]({% link soda-cloud/schema-evolution.md %}), view samples of data that [failed a check]({% link soda-cloud/failed-rows.md %}), and track data quality over time.
+You can use monitors to view samples of data that [failed a check]({% link soda-cloud/failed-rows.md %}), and track data quality over time.
 Soda Cloud stores your scan results and prepares charts that represent the volume of failed checks in each scan.
 These visualizations of your scan results enable you to see where your data quality is improving or deteriorating over time.

   </div>
   <div class="panel" id="two-panel" markdown="1">